top of page

 About me

-In addition to writing, I work in sound design, composition & live music for theatre, and dramaturgy.
-Please get in touch on the contact page if you'd like to discuss any collaborations, or to enquire about programming any of the projects listed on this site.
+Please get in touch below if you'd like to discuss any collaborations, or to enquire about programming any of the projects listed on this site.

 A little bit about my practice